 Anyone who ever lived in Russia or Ukraine knows what Borscht is.
 It is very famous and favorite soup of many.
-There is a good number of different Borsht recipes in the world and I also have a few on my blog: Vegetarian Borscht, Chilled Borscht, Beet Soup with Sweet Potato, Borscht with Turkey Meatballs - just take your pick.
+There is a good number of different Borsht recipes in the world and I also have a few on my blog: Vegetarian Borscht, Chilled Borscht, Beet Soup with Sweet Potato, Borscht with Turkey Meatballs – just take your pick.
 Every time I cook this soup, I make it differently.
 This time I made Borsht with chicken broth and soft boil egg.
 I served it with a lot of fresh herbs and toasts.
-I cooked it yesterday for lunch, and my whole family were fed from one pot.
-Have a delicious Monday!
+I cooked it yesterday for lunch, and my whole family

 For more Russian recipes, visit Russian Cuisine page.